 The Lung Cancer Screening Program at Siteman Cancer Center at Barnes-Jewish West County Hospital is making access to care and treatment more seamless and effective for those patients most at risk for developing lung cancer.

-The program, which recently became part of Siteman Cancer Center, provides services including access to a dedicated nurse navigator to assist patients and their health care providers, as well as the interpretation of screenings by thoracic radiology subspecialists from the Mallinckrodt Institute of Radiology at Washington University School of Medicine.
+The program at Siteman Cancer Center, provides services including access to a dedicated nurse navigator to assist patients and their health care providers, as well as the interpretation of screenings by thoracic radiology subspecialists from the Mallinckrodt Institute of Radiology at Washington University School of Medicine.

 As the leading cause of cancer death, nearly 90 percent of lung cancer cases are related to cigarette smoking.
 In an effort to detect lung cancer early before the appearance of symptoms, a yearly low-dose CT (LDCT) screening may be recommended for some individuals.